-Any injury is scary and life-altering, but a traumatic brain injury can be cause severe effects and lasting consequences.
+Any injury is scary and life-altering, but a traumatic brain injury can cause severe and lasting consequences.
 A brain injury is caused by direct force to the head, which can break the skull and directly injure the brain.
-This can happen in a variety of ways: car accident, a fall, gun incident, sports injury or physical violence.
+It can happen in a variety of ways: a car accident, a fall, gun incident, sports injury or physical violence.
 If you or a loved one has been in an accident resulting in some form of brain injury, it is best you contact an experienced Louisville brain injury lawyer at Meinhart, Smith & Manning, PLLC to evaluate your case.

 Even mild traumatic brain injury victims can suffer symptoms.
 If an individual hits their hard too hard, they can experience several symptoms related to brain injuries.
 These symptoms can include:

 Mild injuries to the brain can become compounded after repetitive head impacts and collisions are sustained.
 These injuries can be caused by sports injuries and are common for individuals that participate in contact sports that involve impact to the head.
 Over time, minor head injuries can lead to more severe brain injuries.

 Moderate brain injuries can include temporary cognitive and physical symptoms.
 These symptoms can include confusion, slurred speech and headaches.
 Some moderate symptoms of these injuries include: